-The Silo Ridge site (the "Site") is comprised of approximately 676 acres including 5.8± acres to be incorporated into the Site from the adjoining property owned of record by Harlem Valley Landfill Corp. by lot line adjustment, and approximately 682 acres including the 6.6+/- acre easement area on the Harlem Valley Landfill Corp. property.
+The 676±-acre site (the "Site") is comprised of the approximately 670 acre former Silo Ridge Golf Course plus an additional 5.8± acres from the adjoining property owned of record by Harlem Valley Landfill Corp. to be added by lot line adjustment.
 The Site is located west of NYS Route 22 in the Town of Amenia in eastern Dutchess County, New York, approximately 25 miles east of Poughkeepsie, NY and five miles west of Sharon, CT.
-The Site is approximately 1⁄2-mile southwest of the hamlet of Amenia (the "Hamlet") and two miles north of the hamlet of Wassaic.
+The Site is approximately 1/2-mile southwest of the hamlet of Amenia (the "Hamlet") and two miles north of the hamlet of Wassaic.
 It is accessible via US Route 44 from the east and west and NYS Route 22 from the north and south.
-The Wassaic Metro-North train station with service into New York City's Grand Central Station is located approximately 1⁄2-mile south of the Site.
+The Wassaic Metro-North train station with service into New York City's Grand Central Station is located approximately 1/2-mile south of the Site.

-Approximately 170 acres of the Site consists of the former Silo Ridge Country Club, an 18-hole golf course and clubhouse with associated amenities that has been closed since 2009.
-The Site also includes approximately 35± acres of natural streams and wetlands, 11+/- acres of constructed ponds, streams and wetlands, and 12± acres of roads, buildings, and other paved surfaces.
+Approximately 170 acres of the Site consists of the former Silo Ridge Country Club, an 18hole golf course and clubhouse with associated amenities that has been closed since 2009.
+The Site also includes approximately 47± acres of ponds, streams, and wetlands and 12± acres of roads, buildings, and other paved surfaces.
 A 2.2-acre parcel north of Route 44 is developed with a residential building.
 The remaining acreage consists primarily of undeveloped land, part of which is in agricultural use.
 This includes approximately 230 acres of wooded land on the hillsides and ridge to the west of the golf course.

-Land uses within a 1⁄2-mile radius of the Site include: agricultural; commercial; community and public services; industrial; residential; recreation and entertainment; wild, forested, conservation lands and public parks; and vacant land.
-The predominant land use within a 1⁄2-mile radius is "wild, forested, conservation lands and public parks."
+Land uses within a 1/2-mile radius of the Site include: agricultural; commercial; community and public services; industrial; residential; recreation and entertainment; wild, forested, conservation lands and public parks; and vacant land.
+The predominant land use within a 1/2-mile radius is "wild, forested, conservation lands and public parks."
 It should be noted that much of the land within the Site that is identified as "vacant land" is forested, particularly in the western portion of the Site.